eddiejibson/dbapi/README.md

 # ***dbapi***
 Secure and easy PHP database API.
-Requires less codeto execute a simple query.
+Requires less code to execute a simple query.
 - [Example usage](https://gitlab.com/eddiejibson/dbapi/blob/master/example.php)
 ## Enable the PDO driver
 As this database API uses PDO, it must be enabled first.
 To do so, comment out the following within your `php.ini` file.